 Revisiting a Key Booking Page

-Product & UX had the opportunity to revisit the Bags page, which is an important ancillary page in the booking flow because travelers make their initial bag selections there while booking.
+Product & UX had the opportunity to revisit the Bags page, which is important because travelers make their initial bag selections there while booking.

 - Find the optimal design to increase the bag attach rate